Sahil-Chhabra-09/Time-Tracker/README.md

-# Time-Tracker
+It is very important to keep track of what you do throughout the day as paying attention to what you do is the first step to readjust habits,

-Sometimes you want to keep track of time you spend doing something, let's say, I want to study right now and I want to study for 6 hours throughout the day with proper distributions,
+let's say, I want to study right now and I want to study 3 different subjects for 2 hours each throughout the day with proper distributions, along with that, I want to track how much time I use my phone, how much time I lay in bed, etc.

 One way to track it all is to note down all the times you sat down and left the seat (inconvenient)

-Another way is to start a stopwatch but the stopwatch induces an urgency with it's rapidly changing numbers, I just feel anxious rather than motivated (inconvenient)
+Another way is to start a stopwatch but the stopwatch induces an urgency with its rapidly changing numbers, I just feel anxious rather than motivated (inconvenient)

 ## Time Tracker

 Hence, I created a simple app which makes this task way easier